Khanh-1009/phase-3-backend-final-project/README.md

 In the controller, I built a Sinatra API and perform various CRUD actions using Active Record.
 Defining routes that responds to `GET, POST` requests to `/brands` and `POST, PATCH, DELETE` requests to products and returns an array of JSON objects for all products in the database.

+Define routes:

+`GET /brands`: gets all brands includes products in each brands from the database.
+`POST /brands`: creates a new brand in the database, and returns data for the newly created brand as JSON.
+`POST /products`: creates a new product in the database, and returns data for the newly created product as JSON.
+`PATCH /products/:id`: updates the price of the product in the database, and returns data for the updated product as JSON.
+`DELETE /products/:id`: deletes the product from the database.

+## Conclusion

+This project shows me how the Back-End is setup, and now I get to know what full-stack development is.
+It is a difficult project with two seperate parts: React App for the Front-End and Ruby App for the Back-End.
+In order to complete it, I had to look for many sources (videos, blogs, lectures) and communicate with my instructor frequently.
+A special thank to my instructor!
+I am pretty happy about my work!